 30 June 2018 ajb The tiled map viewer is currently in beta test with all of you as my testers.
 You can no longer access the old viewer and old windgrams.

 10 April 2018 ajb Added a donate button.

 Much of the starting code came from Dr. Jack Glendening's RASP (regional atmospheric soaring predictor) project, but I decided to use a more modern version of WRF and needed to interface it all to the output of the HRDPS model for boundary and initial conditions so I ended up tearing most of the original parts apart and switching to a modern version of WRF and a different physics model to resolve clouds.
 The initial bits for the map viewer came from Paul Scorer, a sailplane pilot in the UK.
 The windgram code and assorted advice came from TJ Olney, a American paraglider pilot in Washington state.
 These WRF runs were very informative for understanding the details of wind and Whistler express events around the Pemberton, BC valleys.
 Unfortunately, it regularly over-predicted the winds in that area and thus resulted in pilots choosing not to fly when it was flyable.
 I spent time trying to tweak the models and the topography to make it work better but the turn around time was so long to see if it made any difference that I eventually gave up and stopped running it in late 2014.
 Plus, some of the computers running the model died.

 Then we were left with just visualizing the HRDPS output as it seemed to be quite accurate as an indicator for flyability and soarability in our local flying areas.

-Also, if you would like any windgram locations added, just email me.
+Also, if you would like any windgram locations added (or you want to generate windgrams for an area that is not currently covered), please email me.